MicrosoftDocs/biztalk-docs/his/core/data-providers-for-db21.md

 |Varbinary|DBTYPE_BYTES|32762|||

 #### SQL Server Integration Services
  When using the SQL Server Integration Services Import and Export Wizards from the Microsoft SQL Server Management Studio, you can customize the default data conversions by editing the XML mapping files.
-The XML files are located at ate C:\Program Files\Microsoft SQL Server\100\DTS\MappingFiles.
+The XML files are located at **C:\Program Files\Microsoft SQL Server\130\DTSMappingFiles** for 64-bit and **C:\Program Files (x86)\Microsoft SQL Server\130\DTSMappingFiles** for 32-bit.

 #### SQL Server Replication Services
  SQL Server Replication may convert data incorrectly, based on the default mappings from SQL Server to DB2 data types.
 We recommend that the administrator and developer review and revise the Replication data type mappings using the following SQL Server system stored procedures.